-Both of these concepts in there own right are simple concept that are easy to implement and easy to work with.
+Both of these concepts in their own right are a simple concept that is easy to implement and easy to work with.
 The complexity starts to come when you what to combine both concepts and start having more than 2 or 3 people working on the files.

-So for example you have a single file on a server and that file is at version 1.
+So, for example, you have a single file on a server and that file is at version 1.
 I take a copy of this file and updated it.
-At the same time you take a copy and update it.
-I copy version 2 of the file back to the server so that it’s available for everyone else to look at and update.
+At the same time, you take a copy and update it.
+I copy version 2 of the file back to the server so that it’s available for everyone else to look at an update.
 Then shortly after you copy your version of the file back to the server.
 Technically this is version 2 too.
 The worst bit though is that you’ve copied it back and overwritten my changes.
 All my work, in ‘my version 2’ is lost.

 Or you could approach this another way.
 You have a single file on your computer and that file is at version 1.
 You send this in an email to your colleague and he/she updates it to version 2.
 At the same time though you update your version 1 of the file on your local system.
 Now you have version 2 of the file.
 And your colleague has version 2 of the file….. but both version 2’s of the file are most likely different.
 Who now owns the master?

 It’s issues like this that SVN was designed to solve.
 However, being a command line tool doesn’t make SVN particularly easy to work with so the Visual SVN tools were developed to help people like you and me work with SVN.
 And it’s working with SVN, Visual SVN server and Tortoise SVN that we’ll be looking at over the next five tutorials.

 We’ve broken this series of tutorials down into the following five parts:

 - Setting Up Tortoise SVN Client and Importing